mruby-esp32/mruby-esp32/README.md

 The makefile configuration is in `main/component.mk`.
 The entry point source file is `mruby_main.c`.
 Once that starts, it looks for `storage/main.rb` and runs it in mruby.
-You can change the expected filename `mruby_main.c`, or simply save your scripts as `main.rb` inside the `storage` subfolder.
+You can change the expected filename in `mruby_main.c`, or simply save your scripts as `main.rb` inside the `storage` subfolder.

 ### First Build